How to Create an Article Using the HubTool

 How To Use the Text Capsule

-The Text Capsule allows you to insert written content into your Hubs, either directly or cut-and-pasted from another text editor.
+The Text Capsule allows you to insert written content into your articles, either directly or cut-and-pasted from another text editor.

 To use the Text Capsule: